 - 6 tbsps sesame oil (you can substitute this with vegetable/canola/sunflower oil)

-- 2 golf-ball sized lumps of tamarind (remove seeds and soak in a little hot water to soften)
+- 2 golf-ball sized lumps of tamarind (soak in a little hot water to soften)

 - 8-10 green chillies (adjust these to your taste if this amount is too hot for you)

 - 2 tsps fenugreek seeds